 - Network Codes experts and beginners

 - Everyone affected by the Network Codes in Europe, including: TSOs, NRAs, Governments, European Associations, Utilities, New Energy players, Stakeholders…

 The participants can take the course on 3 different levels:

-- 1) Native (learning goal: to learn to speak the language of the network codes and to understand their content)
+- 1) Investigator (learning goal: to learn to speak the language of the network codes and to understand their content)

-- 2) Advocate (Native + discuss and debate the network codes with colleagues and field specialists)
+- 2) Advocate (Investigator + discuss and debate the network codes with colleagues and field specialists)